Trial of George Zimmerman: B37

 On the same day that Juror B37's interview with Anderson Cooper was broadcast, it was announced that Juror B37 and her attorney husband had contacted a literary agent on July 14, one day following the conclusion of the trial, and had signed to write a book about the case.
 The next day, the literary agent tweeted that she was rescinding her offer of representing her "after careful consideration."
 An online campaign, particularly on Black Twitter, to stop the publication had garnered over one thousand signatures at change.org.
 Neither the juror nor her agent said the campaign was the reason for cancelling the project.
 The literary agent released a statement from Juror B37 on Twitter which said the "isolation shielded me from the depth of pain that exists among the general public over every aspect of this case."
 Four of the other jurors released a statement saying that Juror B37's views should not be regarded as representative of their views on the trial.

 B29

 Juror B29, a 36-year-old Puerto Rican mother of eight children, who was living in Chicago at the time of the shooting, was interviewed about the trial on July 25.
 She said, "George Zimmerman got away with murder, but you can't get away from God.
 And at the end of the day, he's going to have a lot of questions and answers he has to deal with."
-She said that as the jury began deliberations, she wanted to convict Zimmerman of second-degree murder, and she held to her position that Zimmerman should be found guilty even after all the other jurors had decided to find him not guilty.
-However, she said that after nine hours of deliberations, she realized that there was not enough evidence to convict Zimmerman under Florida law: "As the law was read to me, if you have no proof that he killed him intentionally, you can't say he's guilty....you can't put the man in jail even though in our hearts we felt he was guilty."
+She said that as the jury began deliberations, she wanted to convict Zimmerman of second-degree murder, and she held to her position that Zimmerman should be found guilty even after all the other jurors had decided to find him not guilty; however, she said that after nine hours of deliberations, she realized that there was not enough evidence to convict Zimmerman under Florida law: "As the law was read to me, if you have no proof that he killed him intentionally, you can't say he's guilty....you can't put the man in jail even though in our hearts we felt he was guilty."
 The juror said that she felt like she owed Martin's parents an apology because she felt she had let them down.

 Public response

-The shooting and trial regarding Trayvon Martin and George Zimmerman became highly controversial and publicized, embarking national public discourse regarding racial profiling, gun control, and justice systems.
+The shooting and trial regarding Martin and Zimmerman became highly controversial and publicized, embarking national public discourse regarding racial profiling, gun control, and justice systems.
 The media pontificated upon certain aspects of the case and shooting, resulting in certain narratives; there were a plethora of opinions, protests, and propaganda which perpetuated national debate and outrage.